Limits of Hodge structures via holonomic D-modules: Reduced case: Sesquilinear pairing on and limiting mixed Hodge structure

-is well-defined and does not depend on the choice of partition of unity.
-By the above lemma we also have the following. \begin{cor} The operator $R$ is self-adjoint with respect to $S$, i.e. $S\circ (R\otimes_\C \id) =S\circ (\id\otimes_\C R)$. \end{cor}
+is well-defined and does not depend on the choice of a partition of unity.
+The following is an immediate corollary of the lemma. \begin{cor} The operator $R$ is self-adjoint with respect to $S$, i.e. $S\circ (R\otimes_\C \id) =S\circ (\id\otimes_\C \bar R)$. \end{cor}